alee0510/bulk-insert/README.md

 ## Requirement
 This script has the following requirements:

-- curl, this requirement is necessary for making HTTP requests.
+- `curl`, this requirement is necessary for making HTTP requests.
 It is used to retrieve data from a remote server.
-- jq, this requirement is a lightweight and flexible command-line JSON processor.
+- `jq`, this requirement is a lightweight and flexible command-line JSON processor.
 It is used to parse and manipulate JSON data.
-- csvkit, the `csvkit` library provides various utilities for working with CSV files in Python.
+- `csvkit`, the `csvkit` library provides various utilities for working with CSV files in Python.
 It simplifies the process of reading, writing, and manipulating CSV data.
+- `awk`, a useful command for processing or analyzing text files, especially data that is structured into consistent lines and fields.
+It's often used in script files in combination with other shell commands.

 Make sure to have these requirements installed before running the script.